Tight Budgets, Big Results: 3 Ways to Make the Most of Your Marketing Budget

 Answer #2: Seek vendors who can optimize your budget to do more with less and meet you where you're at — after all, your tech should be automating and augmenting your impact.

-• Come prepared to any demos or sales conversations with tech partners, asking them to show you how they can take what you have and positively impact not just old school ‘lead volume’ but pipeline, deal size, time to close, etc.
+Come prepared to any demos or sales conversations with tech partners, and ask them to show real impact on pipeline, deal size, sales velocity, not just lead volume.

-• Look out for vendors who preach a 'one-size-fits-all' approach to adopting their tech.
-All marketers are in their own industry, on their own evolution, and have their own unique processes — opt for someone who can meet you where you're at, not require you to start from scratch with a 6-month overhaul.
-Tech that fits you, not the vendor, is crucial to staying nimble in 2023.
+Look out for vendors who preach a 'one-size-fits-all' approach to adopting their tech.
+All marketers are in their own industry, on their own evolution, and have their own unique processes—opt for someone who can meet you where you're at, not require you to start from scratch with a 6-month overhaul.
+Tech that fits you, not the vendor, is crucial to staying nimble in 2025.

 Question #3: Where do I have flexibility to shift budget and how do I get my leadership on board?